itsJefforDev/Python-ejercises/README.md

 dictionaries

 Whats Python?
-Python was created by Guido rossum
+Python was created by Guido rossum and it is a lenguage that is used with multiple porpuses

 update every week